-A range of Australian print newspapers are made available to read in the Library.
-These are retained for one month.
-A larger range of Australian and International newspapers are available online via the Library’s subscription databases.
+A large range of Australian and International newspapers are available online via the Library’s subscription databases.

 Maps are purchased to support the current teaching programs of the University.
 There is a preference for the purchase of electronic formats.
 Hardcopy maps are housed in a separate Map Collection and are available for loan.